What Is Canola Oil? What You Should Know, Plus Canola Oil Substitutes

 By: Brent Totty

-- Today, the production of canola oil has drawn some serious concerns about GMOs and pesticides, the use of chemical solvents and the inclusion of trans fats.
+- Today, the production of canola oil has drawn serious concerns about GMOs and pesticides, the use of chemical solvents and other health concerns.

-Is canola oil good for you?
+Is canola oil bad for you?
 It’s a question nutritionists and food industrialists have been debating for decades.
-The controversy dates back to the 1970s, when it became a replacement for rapeseed oil, which was found to have negative health effects.
-Before we go too deep on that, let’s dive into what canola oil is, how it’s produced and how those production processes impact your health.
+The controversy dates back to the 1970s, when it became a replacement for rapeseed oil.
+But what is canola oil, and is canola oil healthy—or not?

 What is canola oil?

 Canadian researchers saw the problem approaching.
-In response, they developed through plant cross-breeding a new variety of rapeseed with lower levels of glucosinolates and erucic acid.
+Through plant cross-breeding, they developed a new variety of rapeseed plant with lower levels of glucosinolates and erucic acid.
 Their success came in the form of a new product, LEAR (low-erucic-acid rapeseed) oil, which was trademarked with a name to honor the country where it originated: canola. (“Can” for Canada, “ola” for oil.)

-The sugar industry began paying scientists for studies that linked fat intake with heart disease.
-As part of that effort, saturated fats became enemy No. 1, giving way to the glorification of low-saturated-fat seed oils like canola that boasted seemingly healthy dietary stats.
+Over time, saturated fats became demonized, giving way to the glorification of low-saturated-fat “healthy oils” oils like canola that boasted seemingly heart-healthy dietary stats.